JEE Main Important Physics formulas

 The Chipko movement continued throughout the 1970s and 1980s, as more and more people became aware of the importance of protecting the environment.
 In 1981, another group was formed called Friends of Trees, which helped to plant trees in areas where they had been cut down.

-In order to prevent the further destruction of the Indian forests, the Indian government has implemented a number of measures to conserve its forests including the "Forest Rights Act" of 2006 which provides for the rights of tribal people to use their ancestral lands as well as implement sustainable resource management practices on the forest lands.
+To prevent the further destruction of the Indian forests, the Indian government has implemented several measures to conserve its forests including the "Forest Rights Act" of 2006 which provides for the rights of tribal people to use their ancestral lands as well as implement sustainable resource management practices on the forest lands.
 The Indian government has also established the National Tiger Conservation Authority to monitor and protect the wild tigers which are an endangered species in India.

 The movement has also helped launch cooperative sawmills and paper mills that use wood from sustainably managed forests.
 The Chipko Movement has also inspired other environmental movements around the world.